ibm-js/deliteful/docs/list/List.md

 has the focus will focus the last item.
 Note that in some browsers (such as Firefox) the List needs first to be given focus by pressing TAB after loading the page before using the UP and DOWN arrow keys.

 When a List item has the focus, you can press the ENTER or F2 keys to focus its first actionable node (if any), and then use the (Shift+)TAB key to move from one actionable node to the (previous)next.
-Pressing the ESC key will end actionable nodes navigation and resume to the previous mode.
+Pressing the ESC key will end actionable nodes navigation and return to the previous mode.

-Note that Enter and F2 only activate the Actionable Mode when using a custom renderer that render DOM nodes with a ```navindex``` attribute, as the default renderers do not render any actionable nodes.
+Note that Enter and F2 only activate the Actionable Mode when using a custom renderer that renders DOM nodes with a ```navindex``` attribute, as the default renderers do not render any actionable nodes.

 Pressing the PAGE UP key will focus the first item of the list, while pressing the PAGE DOWN key will focus the last one.